ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/notebooks/README.md

 # Notebooks: Dunnhumby Retail Store Performance Analysis

-This folder contains two Jupyter notebooks that document the full analytics workflow — from raw data to business recommendations — for improving retail store performance using customer segmentation and campaign data.
+This folder contains two Jupyter notebooks that document the complete workflow of the project - from raw data preparation to business insight generation.

 ---